-The overflight compatibility of proposed land uses within the AIA of the Airport shall be evaluated in accordance with the policies set forth in this section together with the overflight zones depicted in Chapter 4, as applicable.
+The overflight compatibility of proposed land uses within the AIA of Santa Ynez Airport shall be evaluated in accordance with the policies set forth in this section together with the overflight zone depicted in Chapter 4.
 The policies apply to all of the AIA (Review Area 1 and Review Area 2).
-Figure 3-2 provides a flowchart depicting application of the overflight compatibility policies.

-State Law Requirements Regarding Real Estate 3.5.2 Disclosure
+3.5.2 State Law Requirements Regarding Real Estate Disclosure

-Effective January 1, 2004, California statutes (Bus. & Prof. Code § 11010 and Civ.
-Code §§ 1102.6 and 1103.4) require that, as part of many residential real estate transactions, information be disclosed regarding whether the property is situated within an AIA.
+Effective January 1, 2004, California statutes (Business and Professional Code section 11010 and Civil Code sections 1102.6, 1103.4, and 1353) require that, as part of many residential real estate transactions, information be disclosed regarding whether the property is situated within an AIA.

-- a) These state requirements apply to the sale or lease of newly subdivided lands and condominium conversions and to the sale of certain existing residential property. - b) The statutes define an airport influence area as "the area in which current or future airportrelated noise, overflight, safety, or airspace protection factors may significantly affect land uses or necessitate restrictions on those uses as determined by an airport land use commission." - 1) The AIA for Santa Barbara Municipal Airport is identified in Chapter 4. - 2) For the purposes of compliance with the state statutes, ALUC policy is that the disclosure requirements shall apply within the AIA (Review Area 1 and Review Area 2). - c) Where disclosure is required, the state statutes dictate that the following statement shall be provided:
+- a) These State requirements apply to the sale or lease of newly subdivided lands and condominium conversions and to the sale of certain existing residential property. - b) The statutes define an airport influence area as "the area in which current or future airportrelated noise, overflight, safety, or airspace protection factors may significantly affect land uses or necessitate restrictions on those uses as determined by an airport land use commission."
+The geographic scope of the AIA is discussed in Section 2.4 of this ALUCP. - 1) The AIA for Santa Ynez Airport is identified in Chapter 4. - 2) For the purposes of compliance with the State statutes, ALUC policy is that the disclosure requirements shall apply within the AIA (Review Area 1 and Review Area 2). - c) Where disclosure is required, the State statutes dictate that the following statement shall be provided:

 NOTICE OF AIRPORT IN VICINITY: This property is presently located in the vicinity of an airport, within what is known as an airport influence area.
-For that reason, the property may be subject to some of the annovances or inconveniences associated with proximity to airport operations (for example: noise, vibration, or odors).
+For that reason, the property may be subject to some of the annoyances or inconveniences associated with proximity to airport operations (for example: noise, vibration, or odors).
 Individual sensitivities to those annoyances can vary from person to person.
 You may wish to consider what airport annoyances, if any, are associated with the property before you complete your purchase and determine whether they are acceptable to you.

-d) For the purposes of this Compatibility Plan, the disclosure provisions of state law are deemed mandatory for new development and shall continue in effect as ALUC policy even if the state law is revised or rescinded.
+d) For the purposes of this Compatibility Plan, the disclosure provisions of State law are deemed mandatory for new development and shall continue in effect as ALUC policy even if the State law is revised or rescinded.
 Also, ALUC policy requires that signs providing the above notice be prominently posted in the real estate sales office and/or other key locations at any new land use action within the AIA (Review Area 1 and Review Area 2).

-e) Although not required by state law, the recommendation of the ALUC is that the above airport proximity disclosure should be provided as part of all real estate transactions involving private property within the AIA (Review Area 1 and Review Area 2), especially any sale, lease, or rental of residential property.
-Furthermore, the ALUC recommends that each local agency affected by this Compatibility Plan adopt a policy designating these areas as the places where disclosure of airport proximity is required under state law or is otherwise appropriate.
+e) Although not required by State law, the recommendation of the ALUC is that the above airport proximity disclosure should be provided as part of all real estate transactions involving private property within the AIA (Review Area 1 and Review Area 2), especially any sale, lease, or rental of residential property.
+Furthermore, the ALUC recommends that each local agency affected by this Compatibility Plan adopt a policy designating these areas as the places where disclosure of airport proximity is required under State law or is otherwise appropriate.
 Although strongly encouraged, adherence to this policy is not mandatory as it applies to existing land uses over which the ALUC does not have authority.